LIPOSCULPTURE / LIPOSUCTION

 Compression garments or bandages for 4 to 6 weeks.

-Post-surgical therapies such as external ultrasound, local heat, and radiofrequency during the first 4 to 6 weeks after surgery.
+Post-surgical therapies such as external ultrasound, local heat, and radiofrequency during the first 4 to 6 weeks after surgery assist skin contraction and recovery.

 Recovery